Carolina, West Virginia

-Carolina is a census-designated place (CDP) in Marion County, West Virginia, United States.
+Carolina is an unincorporated town in Marion County, West Virginia, United States.
 Carolina is 2 mi north-northwest of Worthington.
 Carolina has a post office with ZIP code 26563.
-As of the 2020 census, its population was 390 (down from 411 at the 2010 census).
+It has been designated a census-designated place (CDP); as of the 2020 census, its population was 390 (down from 411 at the 2010 census).

 The community was named after Caroline Watson, a daughter of mining executive James Watson.
+Consolidated Coal Company bought lands in the area for mining in 1914, and starting building the village in 1915.

 Notable person

 Carolina is the hometown of Alabama Crimson Tide football head coach Nick Saban.